sireneast/medtrack-support/privacy-policy.md

 - Data synced through iCloud is encrypted in transit and at rest
 - You can disable iCloud sync at any time through your device settings

+### Health Information
+- MedTRACK allows you to log medication information, which is considered health data
+- This health data remains private and is:
+  - Stored only on your device and in your personal iCloud account
+  - Never accessed by us or any third parties
+  - Protected by your device's security features
+  - Not used for any purpose other than providing you the tracking functionality

+## Security

+We implement appropriate technical and organizational security measures to protect your data:
+- All data is encrypted on your device
+- iCloud sync uses Apple's secure infrastructure
+- Access is protected by your device's security features (Face ID, Touch ID, or passcode)
+- No external network connections except for iCloud sync

 ## Data Collection

 We do not collect: